FrozenNode/Laravel-Administrator/readme.md

 - **name_field**: default is 'name'.
 Only use this if type is 'relationship'.
 This is the field on the other table to use for displaying the name/title of the other data model.
 - **symbol**: default is NULL.
 Only use this for 'number' field type.
 - **decimals**: default is 2.
 Only use this for 'number' field type.
+- **thousandsSeparator**: default is ','.
+Only use this for 'number' field type.
+- **decimalSeparator**: default is '.'.
+Only use this for 'number' field type.
 - **date_format**: default is 'yy-mm-dd'.
 Use this for 'date' and 'datetime' field types.
 Uses [jQuery datepicker formatDate](http://docs.jquery.com/UI/Datepicker/formatDate).
 - **time_format**: default is 'HH:mm'.
 Use this for 'time' and 'datetime' field types.
 Uses [jQuery timepicker formatting](http://trentrichardson.com/examples/timepicker/#tp-formatting).